 Note: other causes of cystitis include radiotherapy and certain chemicals.
 This leaflet will only discuss cystitis caused by an infection.

 Who develops cystitis?

-Women are eight times more likely to have cystitis than men, as the tube that passes out urine from a woman's bladder (the urethra) is shorter and opens nearer the back passage (anus).
+Women are much more likely to have cystitis than men, as the tube that passes out urine from a woman's bladder (the urethra) is shorter and opens nearer the back passage (anus).

 Can I be sure it is cystitis?

 Your doctor or nurse may do a simple dipstick test on a urine sample to check for cystitis.
-This can detect bacteria in your urine.
+This can detect changes in the urine that may indicate an infection.
 It is fairly reliable and usually no further test is needed.
-If the infection improves but then returns in two weeks, a urine sample is sent to the laboratory to find out which germ (bacterium) is causing the infection.
+If the infection does not improve with treatment, or improves but then returns quickly, a urine sample is sent to the laboratory.
+This is to confirm the diagnosis and to find out which germ (bacterium) is causing the infection.